 Prior to arriving in the academy, I worked in adult education, radio and television.
 While studying for my PhD part-time, I taught media and cultural studies at four universities across Greater London, UK.

-I am willing to supervise graduate students in the areas of alternative media; strategic communications; social, political and economic campaigns; music and social movements; documentary (film, video, radio); politics of popular culture; politics of cultural production; cultural democracy; cultural materialism and Raymond Williams; radical journalism and rhetoric; news media; political communication; print media and culture; ephemera (e.g. graffiti, leaflets, pamphlets, posters, zines).
+I am willing to supervise graduate students in the areas of alternative media; strategic communications; social, political and economic campaigns; music and social movements; documentary (film, video, radio); politics of cultural production; "post-truth", "fake news" and propaganda; "culture wars" (i.e. attacks on science, knowledge, universities); cultural democracy; cultural materialism and Raymond Williams; radical journalism and rhetoric; news media; political communication; print media and culture; ephemera (e.g. graffiti, leaflets, pamphlets, posters, zines).